ErayEroglu/realtor-app/README.md

 ### 4. PostgreSQL

 [PostgreSQL](https://www.postgresql.org/) is a powerful, open-source relational database system known for its extensibility, robustness, and support for various data types.
-It's an excellent choice for building scalable and reliable applications.
+It is an excellent choice for building scalable and reliable applications.

 ## Project Objectives

 Our project aims to achieve the following objectives:

-1. **Efficient Backend Development**: Utilize Nest.js to rapidly develop the backend with well-structured code and powerful features.
+1. **Efficient Backend Development**: Utilize Nest.js to rapidly develop a backend with well-structured code and powerful features.

 2. **Type-Safe Code**: Leverage TypeScript to ensure type safety throughout the application, minimizing runtime errors and providing an enhanced developer experience.

 3. **Robust Database Interactions**: Utilize Prisma to handle database interactions seamlessly, ensuring optimal performance and reliable data management.

-4. **Scalable Database Solution**: Utilize PostgreSQL as a scalable and robust relational database, enabling our application to handle data effectively as it grows.
+4. **Scalable Database Solution**: Use PostgreSQL as a scalable and robust relational database, enabling our application to manage data effectively as it grows.

 5. **Maintainability and Readability**: Adhere to best practices and coding standards to ensure that the codebase is maintainable, easy to read, and scalable as the project evolves.

-## Application Documentation
+# Application Documentation

 ## Overview